dagnall53/NMEADisplay/README.md

 There is a 'button' structure that defines the size and shape and colours of all boxes on the screen.

 In simplified form:
-A GFXBorderBoxPrintf(Button button, const char* fmt, ...) function will print any data in center of the defined 'button'.
+A GFXBorderBoxPrintf(_sButton button, const char* fmt, ...) function will print any data in center of the defined 'button'.
 eg: GFXBorderBoxPrintf(BigSingleTopLeft, BoatData.SOG, "%2.1fkt"); will print the Button box "BigSingleTopLeft" with borders and the SOG with one decimal place.

 To speed up screen updates I use a second function to just update the text and not redraw the box and borders: